Westfield-Codes/rps-web-app-JaceDomingo/README.md

 1. **Done** Create a variable called message, and begin it winner + won,
 1. **Done** Add the score to message, but join the values with " to " instead of a comma.
 1. **Done** Display the message in scoreBox.
-1. If this is working, save the branch now.
+1. **Done**If this is working, save the branch now.
-1. Create a new branch called rps web refactored.
+1. **Done** Create a new branch called rps web refactored.
-1. Go over all the code.
+1. **Done** Go over all the code.
 If you see any repeated lines, make new a function for those if possible.
 1. If one player earns more than half the rounds, end the game.
 1. When you are sure it works, pull request this branch to main, then merge it.
 Then you can style to match your wireframes.